gjolly/google-rotation-planner/README.md

 ## Usage

-Get a `credentials.json` file from GCloud and place it in the same folder as the executable.
+Get a `credentials.json` file from GCloud and place it in `~/.google-rotation-planner/credentials.json`.

 Place your configuration file in `config.yaml`: